Solving Problems with Email Sending in Laravel Hosted Environments

 Command Description

-env Environment configuration file where mail parameters are set in Laravel
+env The Laravel environment configuration file where mail parameters are set

 Laravel Environment Setup